lachrist/otiluke/README.md

 * `[--transform-variable]`, default random value.
   Global variable name used to store the transform function.
 * `[--parameter-key <string>]`, default `otiluke`:
-  Url search key for retreiving the `parameter` argument to pass to the transform module.
+  Url search key for retrieving the `parameter` argument to pass to the transform module.

 ### `require("otiluke/mitm/reset")({ca})`